pexa-mhaddad/auto-merge-with-rulesets/README.md

 The auto-merge process works as follows:
 1. Dependabot creates a PR with appropriate labels (javascript, java, or terraform)
 2. The conditional workflow in `.github/workflows/conditional.yml` triggers based on these labels
-3. Specific validation jobs run for the affected ecosystem
+3. Specific validation jobs run for the affected ecosystem using reusable workflows:
+   - `.github/workflows/npm.yml` for npm dependencies
+   - `.github/workflows/kotlin.yml` for Kotlin dependencies
+   - `.github/workflows/terraform.yml` for Terraform dependencies
 4. The `workflow_status` job runs as a status check named `dependabot-auto-merge`
 5. If validation passes, the `enable_automerge` job automatically merges the PR